 Public resources that may be available to your child include SSI (Social Security Income), SSDI (Social Security Disability Insurance), RSDI (Retirement, Survivors, and Disability Insurance), and Medicaid.
 Your child may qualify for SNAP benefits or Section 8 housing assistance.
 There may be additional local resources, depending on your area.

 Private resources, like savings, can get in the way of accessing means-tested public resources, because if an individual’s net worth is too high, they won’t qualify.
 However, your savings for your child can be exempt from means testing if it’s kept in a special needs trust or ABLE account.
 A special needs trust keeps money separate from your child’s savings in the care of a trustee, while an ABLE account lets them manage their own money, up to $100,000.

 You can set up a special needs trust as part of your estate planning or as part of a plan for your assets to go into the trust after you’re gone.
 You can also set it up while you’re alive.
 A trust needs a trustee, so choose someone who has your complete confidence: a relative, your lawyer, a trust company, or even a nonprofit.

 Lastly, you need to choose a guardian for your child and give them a written power of attorney.
 This may or may not be the daily caregiver or the trustee.
 It should be someone you trust to make legal decisions that benefit your child.

 Making legal plans for your disabled child isn’t something you should try to do alone.
 You may wish to engage a lawyer with a focus on special needs.
 For the financial portion, you can include your financial advisor.
 We can set up a call with a financial planner to help you start planning your finances appropriately.

 You also don’t want to miss our webinar!
-It will be Wednesday, January 27th, at 12:00 MST.
+The recording is available to listen to here.
 Tune in to hear much more about special needs plans, your financial resources, and how to craft a letter of intent that describes your dream for your child’s future.